reidliujun/travel_api/README.md

 # AI Travel Planner API

-An intelligent travel recommendation service built with FastAPI, PostgreSQL, and DeepSeek AI.
+An intelligent travel recommendation service built with FastAPI, PostgreSQL, and AI AI.
 The service provides customized travel itineraries based on city, duration, and budget preferences.

 ## Features